-The cardinal asserted that the SSPX does not live and work in communion with the Holy See and that therefore the sacraments celebrated by its priests are “valid but illicit”.
+The cardinal asserted in a 15 August statement – which can be read in full at the end of the article – that, among various points of contention, the SSPX does not live and work in communion with the Holy See and that therefore the sacraments celebrated by its priests are “valid but illicit”.

 The Society's letter addresses several key points raised by Cardinal Arborelius.
 Notably, it references Pope Francis's 1 September 2015 decree granting faculties to SSPX priests for the valid and licit hearing of confessions, initially for the duration of the Year of Mercy and later extended indefinitely in the Apostolic Letter Misericordiaet Misera on 20 November 2016.